-The Daily Vehicle Inspection Record is done each day that a commercial motor vehicle (CMV) is in use.
+The Daily Vehicle Inspection Record (DVIR), typically known as a pre-trip inspection, is done each day that a commercial motor vehicle (CMV) is in use.
 The driver of that vehicle does this to ensure the safety of the truck before it hits the road.

 The Federal Motor Carrier Safety Administration (FMCSA) says it is against the law to operate a commercial motor vehicle if its safety is not certified.
-The safety of the CMV lies solely on the driver.
+This safety certification of the CMV lies solely on the driver.

 The Interstate Commerce Commission began requiring drivers to attest to the safety of their CMV starting in 1939.
 Decades later, it turned into the DVIR.